gabrielcuvillier/arxwasm/README.md

 In all cases, you will need the game data for anything to work !

-This game data can be hosted on a remote server and accessed through HTTP, or provided directly by the user from its own local filesystem.
+This game data can be hosted on a local or remote server and accessed through HTTP, or provided directly by the user from its own local filesystem.
 This latter option uses the HTML5 Filesystem feature of Chrome, also used to store configuration files and saves locally.

 Obviously, I do *not* provide any game data, as the game is licensed under a commercial license.

 So you have to provide the game data yourself, using your own original copy of the game, and use browser-side functionality of the website to allow the Native Client module having access to it.

-This is a little bit painful to do, but there is no other choice.

 Here is how to do: